 What is an in-lieu fee program?

 An in-lieu fee program involves the restoration, establishment, enhancement and/or preservation of aquatic resources through funds paid to a government or non-profit natural resources management entity to satisfy compensatory mitigation requirements for permits.
-An in-lieu fee program sells advance credits to permittees whose legal obligation to provide compensatory mitigation is then transferred to the sponsor of the in-lieu fee program upon receipt of an associated credit fee.
+An in-lieu fee program sells “advance credits” to permittees by purchasing these credits in-lieu of performing mitigation themselves (i.e., permitee-responsible mitigation), the legal obligation to provide compensatory mitigation is then transferred to the sponsor of the in-lieu fee program (Indiana DNR) upon receipt of associated credit fees.

-Fees collected for these credit sales will be deposited in the appropriate accounts owned and managed by the Indiana Natural Resources Foundation, a not-for-profit organization which exists to promote, support, assist, sustain and encourage the charitable, educational and scientific programs, projects and policies of the IDNR.
+Fees collected for these credit sales will be deposited in the appropriate accounts owned and managed by the Indiana Natural Resources Foundation, a not-for-profit organization that exists to promote, support, assist, sustain and encourage the charitable, educational and scientific programs, projects and policies of the DNR.

 In-lieu fee programs are regulated by the U.S. Army Corp of Engineers under the 2008 Federal Rule (33 CFR Part 332), “Compensatory Mitigation for Losses of Aquatic Resources” (“Mitigation Rule”) as published in the Federal Register by the Corps of Engineers and the U.S. Environmental Protection Agency on April 10, 2008.